 The Company has operating and finance leases for manufacturing and distribution facilities, vehicles, equipment and office space.
 The Company's leases have remaining lease terms of one to 10 years, inclusive of renewal or termination options that the Company is reasonably certain to exercise.
 The Company does not include significant restrictions or covenants in its lease agreements, and residual value guarantees are not included within its operating leases.
 Some of the Company's leasing arrangements require variable payments that are dependent on usage or output or may vary for other reasons, such as product costs, insurance and tax payments.
-These variable payments are not included in the Company's reasonable commencement.
+These variable payments are not included in the Company's recorded lease assets and liabilities and are expensed as incurred.
+Certain leases are tied to a variable index or rate and are included in lease assets and liabilities based on the indices or rates as of lease commencement.
 See Note 1 - Organization and Significant Accounting Policies, for more information about the Company's lease accounting policies.